Applying the Viterbi Algorithm to Planetary-Mass Black Hole Searches: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Andrew Miller for his work reviewing this paper within the LIGO and Virgo Collaborations.
 We acknowledge the i-LINK 2021 grant LINKA20416 by the Spanish National Research Council (CSIC), which initiated and facilitated this collaboration.
-The authors are grateful to J.~Bayley for his useful suggestions regarding the implementation of the SOAP package, and to A.~Miller and S.~Clesse for very useful discussions.
+The authors are grateful to J.~Bayley for his useful suggestions regarding the implementation of the SOAP package, and to S.~Clesse for very useful discussions.
 The authors also acknowledge support from the research project PID2021-123012NB-C43 and the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.
 GA’s and SK's research is supported by the Spanish Attraccion de Talento contract no. 2019-T1/TIC-13177 granted by the Comunidad de Madrid.
 GM acknowledges support from the Ministerio de Universidades through Grant No. FPU20/02857.
 TSY is supported by the JSPS KAKENHI Grant Numbers JP23H04502 and JP23K13099.
 SK is partly supported by the I+D grant PID2020-118159GA-C42 funded by MCIN/AEI/10.13039/501100011033, the Consolidaci\'on Investigadora 2022 grant CNS2022-135211, and Japan Society for the Promotion of Science (JSPS) KAKENHI Grant no. 20H01899, 20H05853, and 23H00110.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.